Chronic Disease

 What is Chronic Disease?

 Chronic disease is an ongoing health condition that requires long-term care.
 Chronic illnesses often require medications and a special diet.
-The doctors at Vista Veterinary Hospital help you prepare a plan so your pet lives a long and comfortable life.
+The doctors at Vista Veterinary Hospital are here to help you prepare a plan so your pet lives a long and comfortable life.

 Caring for a pet with a chronic disease can be stressful at times, but we give you the professional guidance you need to feel good about your pet’s treatment.